vortexmakes/RKH/doc/readme.txt

 // Denotes a signed integer type that is usually fastest to operate with
 // among all integer types.
 typedef signed int		rint;

+// Denotes a boolean type.
+// The true (RKH_TRUE) and false (RKH_FALSE) values as defined as macro
+// definitions in \c rkhdef.h file.
+typedef unsigned int	rbool_t;
 \endcode

 Next, each \b rkht.h file must be referenced from \b rkhtype.h header